DanielLukic/krok-dart/README.md

 This being said, I probably won't invest too much time into this project.

+> Update after a few days:
+>
+> Had some minor 'Aha!' moments.
+Still like Kotlin at lot better! 😂
+>
+> But Dart is actually OK.
+Will continue some more with this… 🙃

 # Gotchas

 For now this probably only works on Linux and maybe macOS because of the secret/key handling.
 This is fine for me.
 Maybe I'll extend support for reading or passing secret/key at some point.

 # Some To Dos

+Some random TODOs.
+There are a lot more TODOs, actually.
+But haven't bothered writing it all down for now… 🙈

 - [ ] TODO add key file option to pass keys instead of reading from file